This page gives information on the kinds of support that are available if you have queries, concerns, compliments or complaints.

 Patient liaison service

-Our patient liaison service offers confidential help and advice for patients, families and carers.
-We have a team of three patient liaison officers in the hospital who can help you in many ways including:
+Our Patient Liaison Service offers help, support and advice for patients, families and carers.
+We can help you in many ways including:

 • Get you the information you need about hospital services.